 Just as Elijah would climb the heights to await the still small voice, just as Christ led the Three to the height of Mount Tabor for a glimpse of His majesty, just as the priest would begin at the first step of his pilgrimage to sacrifice -- so too the Psalmist prayed to be led up to the mountain of God, that he might dwell with Him in His holy place.

 Such is the prayer of the Church today, as Her faithful children are beleaguered by persecution in the public square.

 + + +

-We should have seen this coming.
-Nearly six years ago, Archbishop Charles Chaput of Denver (now of Philadelphia) rendered a sad appraisal of our state of affairs:
+Nearly seven years ago, Archbishop Charles Chaput of Denver (now of Philadelphia) rendered a sad appraisal of our state of affairs:

 November [of 2008] showed us that 40 years of American Catholic complacency and poor formation are bearing exactly the fruit we should have expected.
 Or to put it more discreetly, the November elections confirmed a trend, rather than created a new moment, in American culture ...

 Some Catholics in both political parties are deeply troubled by these issues.
 But too many Catholics just don’t really care.
 That’s the truth of it.
 If they cared, our political environment would be different.
 If 65 million Catholics really cared about their faith and cared about what it teaches, neither political party could ignore what we believe about justice for the poor, or the homeless, or immigrants, or the unborn child.
 If 65 million American Catholics really understood their faith, we wouldn’t need to waste each other’s time arguing about whether the legalized killing of an unborn child is somehow ‘balanced out’ or excused by three other good social policies ...